amr-hammoud/bin-tracker/README.md

 	- "readme" which contains the files related to the readme.md

 2) Install NPM packages
-	You need to install the NPM packages in both "Server" & "Web" navigate to each folder then run this command
+    - You need to install the NPM packages in both "Server" & "Web"
+	- navigate to each folder and then run this command

    ```sh
    npm install